 In June 2016, Instagram rolled out its infamous new algorithm, which now displays posts according to popularity over the previous chronological order.
 Instagram influencers were some of the most vocal opponents of this change, complaining that now the process for how to get Instagram followers organically is much harder than in the past.

-But since complaining is rarely capable of creating change on its own, Instagram’s influencers came up with a sneaky way for how to get Instagram followers, and bring engagement back up: Instagram engagement pods.
+But since complaining is rarely capable of creating change on its own, Instagram’s influencers came up with a sneaky way to get Instagram followers and increase engagement: Instagram engagement pods.

 In this post, we’ll teach you everything you need to know about Instagram Pods: What Is an Instagram Pod, How to Join an Instagram Pod, Instagram Pod Rules, and much more.

 What is an Instagram Engagement Pod?

 According to photographer Natalie Franke, the name “engagement pod” got its inspiration from the word pod, which is often associated with “a family of dolphins who live together in harmony and support one another.”

 If you’re not an influencer, you may not have even realized that Instagram engagement pods even exist.
 Instagram engagement pods, also known as “engagement pods” (or “Insta pods”) are essentially a mechanism for Instagram influencers to help each other boost engagement with implications for how to get Instagram followers.

 The structure of an engagement pod includes a private group or group message (usually on Telegram – a messaging app you also may not have heard of), composed of 50-500 Instagram users who operate within a similar follower count or niche.

 Instagram users make use of this thread to inform each other of their new Instagram posts, and pod members support each other by liking or commenting each post that gets sent to the group.
 When it works, it’s an impressive collaborative effort that makes each group member’s account better for participating.